 Through the use of native plants, attention to water management and replicating natural processes, we attempt to integrate the natural landscape with urban elements to create a cohesive, sustainable, functioning environment in which to live.

-As ecological landscapers, we attempt to consider every impact that our landscape designs and implementation will.
+As ecological landscapers, we attempt to consider every impact that our landscape designs and implementation will result upon the land.

 Our landscapes focus on using native plants and replicating natural functions that occur within local ecosystems.

 Native Midwest inspired designs help provide habitat for wildlife and plants that rely on similar ecosystems which have diminished greatly due to widespread habitat loss.
 The native plant species used in our designs have been present on the landscape for thousands of years, making them well suited to survive the local climate, as well as provide ideal habitat and forage for wildlife.
 Native plant gardens can be formal or more natural in style, depending on personal preference or intended use.
 Utilizing natural styles achieves aesthetic cohesion through mimicking naturally occurring scenes, providing pleasing variations of texture, colors and sizes of plants and materials.

 The cost of maintaining an ecologically informed landscape results in lower costs due to the reliable growth, survival rate and low maintenance cost of native plants.
 We design gardens to include groups of plants that would occur naturally on the landscape which minimizes maintenance costs.
 Ecological landscapes reduce the municipal burden of water management due to the inherent ability of native landscapes to effectively filter and assist infiltration of storm water.
 This characteristic is especially important to consider in urban areas adjacent to water bodies and tributaries highly susceptible to flooding and nutrient balance disruption.